aleexnl/aleexnl/README.md

 ###

-<p align="left">My name is Alejandro and  I'm currently working as a Software Developer Consultant at IN2, collaborating with Vueling to build and enhance robust software solutions.</p>
+<p align="left">My name is Alejandro and  I'm currently working as a Software Developer Consultant at Altia, collaborating with Vueling to build and enhance robust software solutions.</p>

 ###